 Strings injected into a software system that are not quoted can permit an attacker to execute arbitrary commands.

-Cross reference
+Related coding guidelines

-CWE[8]: 428.
+CWE [7]: 428.
 Unquoted Search Path or Element

-CERT C guidelines[38]: ENV04-C
+CERT C guidelines [31]: ENV04-C

 Mechanism of failure

 The mechanism of failure stems from missing quoting of strings injected into a software system.
 By allowing white-spaces in identifiers, an attacker could potentially execute arbitrary commands.
-This vulnerability covers "C:\Program Files" and space-in-search-path issues.
+This vulnerability covers “C:\Program Files” and space-in-search-path issues.
 Theoretically, this could apply to other operating systems besides Windows, especially those that make it easy for spaces to be in filenames or folders names.